near/docs/docs/2.develop/contracts/anatomy.md

 ## Classes, NEAR Bindgen and Serialization

-You might have notice in the examples that some structs have the `#[near_bindgen]` macro and in Rust, derive Borsch or serde serialization.
+You might have notice in the examples that some structures have the `#[near_bindgen]` macro and in Rust, derive Borsch or serde serialization.

 <CodeTabs>
   <Language value="🌐 - Javascript" language="js">